feature-engine/feature_engine/docs/user_guide/encoding/WoEEncoder.rst

     # fit the encoder
     woe_encoder.fit(train_t, y_train)

 With `fit()` the encoder learns the weight of the evidence for each category, which are stored in its `encoder_dict_` parameter:

 .. code:: python

 	woe_encoder.encoder_dict_

 In the `encoder_dict_` we find the WoE for each one of the categories of the variables to encode.
-This way, we can map the original values to the new value:
+This way, we can map the original values to the new values:

 .. code:: python